puganinithepug/10K_ETL/README.md

 **The fourth module of the pipeline is the NLP_Sort_10K_W4.py:**

-- In this module NLP was used to annotate the datasets produced by the last module, using the the reference datasets for training and validation:
+- In this module ML models were used to annotate the datasets produced by the last module, using the the reference datasets for training and validation:

-Annotating the balance sheet data with NLP-based classifiers:
+Annotating the balance sheet data with ML-based classifiers:
 - *bal_sheet_example.csv* is the reference dataset used for training to annotate *bal_sheet_{ticker}_data.csv*, to produce *nlp_bal_sheet_{ticker}_data.csv*
 - *bal_sheet_{ticker}_data.csv* contains label and value columns
 - *nlp_bal_sheet_{ticker}_data.csv* has the category column, which is annotated based on the reference dataset